DurableSteer/Tiles/README.md

 #### The WiFi
 The Wifi connection is handled by the WifiManager library.
 Once a tile goes online it will try to connect to the local WiFi.
 If no wifi credentials have been set up or no known network is available on powerup tiles will start an access point named after the host name of the esp8266 e.g. something like "ESP-5FCA28".
 On connection a landing page will be automatically opened giving the user information about the library and the tile as well as an option to 'configure WiFi' and upload updates(see __Updates__).
 Once a connection is set up the tile will automatically connect to that network on startup and no access point is started.

-If no WiFi is available and the accesspoint is started the tiles screen will display: "No WiFi.
+If no WiFi is available and the access point is started the tiles screen will display: "No WiFi.
 Connect to access point please.".

 The access point is started for 1min only so that in case of a loss of connection the tile won't be locked.
-After 1min the normal working routine will be started and gifs on the tile will be displayed. (*If you can't find the access point on setting a tile up try reconnecting the powersource.*)
+After 1min the normal working routine will be started and gifs on the tile will be displayed. (*If you can't find the access point on setting a tile up try reconnecting the power source.*)

 #### Updates
 ![image](https://github.com/DurableSteer/Tiles/assets/140595465/5adc76e7-c949-4058-88fb-a1e299cbf895)